 - a.
 Except as provided in subsection (b) of this section, it shall be unlawful for any person owning or keeping an animal tethered to leave an animal tethered which is unsupervised as a means of confinement. - b.
 A dog may be tethered to a running line, pulley, or trolley system in accordance with all of the following specifications: - 1.
 Only one (1) dog shall be attached to a tether at one (1) time. - 2.
 The minimum length of the trolley line shall be fifteen (15') feet. - 3.
 The tether line shall weigh no more than five (5%) percent of the dog's body weight and be made of a substance which cannot be damaged by the dog. - 4.
 The dog shall be fitted with an appropriate harness or buckle-style collar fitted with room enough for two (2) fingers to fit between the collar and the dog. - 5.
 The use of pinch, weighted, or choke collars are prohibited. - 6.
-A clamp of proper size and durability shall connect the dog's harness to the tether line, and a swivel of proper size and durability shall connect the tether line to the trolley line.

-- 7. The trolley system shall maintain the dog's freedom of movement and freedom from entanglement, and it shall allow access to food, water, shelter, and shade. - 8.
+A clamp of proper size and durability shall connect the dog's harness to the tether line, and a swivel of proper size and durability shall connect the tether line to the trolley line. - 7.
+The trolley system shall maintain the dog's freedom of movement and freedom from entanglement, and it shall allow access to food, water, shelter, and shade. - 8.
 Both ends of the trolley line shall be situated at least five (5') feet away from any fence to prevent strangulation. - 9.
 The dog shall be at least four (4) months old. - 10.
-The dog shall be neutered or spayed unless the dog is tethered within another secured enclosure as a primary means of restraint. - 11.
-Under no circumstances shall a female dog in estrus be restrained by a trolley system without direct supervision by the owner or attendant. - 12.
-No dog shall be tethered to a trolley system between the hours of 10:00 p.m. and 6:00 a.m. - 13.
+Under no circumstances shall a female dog in estrus be restrained by a trolley system without direct supervision by the owner or attendant. - 11.
 No dog shall be tethered to a trolley system during extreme weather conditions. - c.
-Tethering of horses, donkeys, and mules is strictly prohibited with no exceptions. - d.
+Tethering of horses, donkeys, and mules is strictly prohibited with the exception of natural disasters. - d.
 Penalty Provision. - 1.
 Whoever is found to have violated this section shall be assessed a fee of \$75.00 for the first violation, \$100.00 for the second violation, and \$150.00 for the third violation.
-Any subsequent violation of this section may result forfeiture and seizure of said animal. - 2.
-In addition to any fine assessed the owner for violation of this section, the animal shall be impounded if the owner has no other means to confine the animal.
+Any subsequent violation of this section may result in forfeiture and seizure of said animal. - 2.
+In addition to any fine assessed by the owner for violation of this section, the animal shall be impounded if the owner has no other means to confine the animal.
 In addition to the requirements set forth in this Chapter to reclaim an impounded animal, the owner must provide animal control with proof of appropriate, alternative means of confining the impounded animal.